Characteristics

 • Cutting edge angle may be lower, to the detriment of robustness.

-• Sharpening is more difficult and should be done with a whetstone.
+• Sharpening is more difficult and will need to be done with whetstones.

 3 - Partial flat (bevels do not go up to the spine of the blade), symmetrical, convex bevels with whetstone.